St. Bartholomew’s

 Liturgy Calendar

-10:00 am Morning Prayer, and the Holy Communion
+10:00 am Morning Prayer, The Blessing and Distribution of Palms, and the Holy Communion

 Mr. Larry Talbott, Officiant